 Listen attentively to the Khutbah (sermon) delivered by the Imam.
 The Khutbah provides spiritual guidance and reminders relevant to the occasion of Eid, reinforcing important Islamic values and principles.

-Eid prayers are traditionally performed in mosque settings and in groups, it's not the ideal or recommended practice to be performed individually at home.
+Eid prayers are traditionally performed in mosques or open spaces with a group, and it’s not ideal or recommended to perform them individually at home.

-Eid prayer holds significant communal importance, symbolising the unity of the Muslim community and the joyous celebration of Eid.
-As such, it's traditionally performed in an open area, such as a mosque or an Eid prayer ground, to accommodate the congregation.
+Eid prayer is very important for the community, representing the unity of Muslims and the joy of Eid.
+It’s usually performed in a mosque or Eid prayer ground to fit the congregation.

-Doing so allows Muslims to partake in collective worship, strengthen community bonds, and experience the full spirit of the occasion.
-Therefore, it's encouraged to join the congregation in a designated Eid prayer location to fully engage in the festivities and share the joy of Eid with fellow worshippers.
+Praying together allows Muslims to worship as a group, strengthen community bonds, and fully experience the spirit of the occasion.
+Therefore, it’s encouraged to join the congregation at a designated prayer location to fully take part in the celebrations and share the joy with others.

 Conclusion

-Understanding the essence and rituals of Eid prayer enhances one's spiritual connection and appreciation for these sacred occasions.
-By adhering to the recommended practices and participating in the congregation, Muslims can fully immerse themselves in the joyous atmosphere of Eid while honouring the teachings of Islam.
+Learning about the meaning and rituals of Eid prayer helps strengthen your spiritual connection and makes you appreciate these special occasions even more.
+By following the recommended practices and praying together in a group, Muslims can fully enjoy the happiness of Eid while respecting the teachings of Islam.

 Selling at Riwaya